lazy-eggplant/vs.templ/README.md

+> [!WARNING]
+> Migration and adaptation from the other repository still ongoing.

 `vs-templ` is a simple preprocessor to statically generate derived XML files from a template definition.
 Static templates can be seen as extremely simple programs which are interpreted by this preprocessor, and used to statically generate custom XML consuming some input data.
 Both the input data and temmplate are expressed in XML, but it can be possible to extend the input data to other formats like JSON if so desired.